 Further reading & references

-- Breaking Bad News Regional Guidelines, National Council for Hospice and Specialist Palliative Care Services (2003)
+- Breaking Bad News Regional Guidelines (National Council for Hospice and Specialist Palliative Care Services); Department of Health, Social Services and Public Safety (2003)

 - Dias L, Chabner BA, Lynch TJ Jr, et al; Breaking bad news: a patient's perspective.
 Oncologist.
 2003;8(6):587-96.

 - Silverman J, Kurtz S, Draper J; Skills for Communicating with Patients.
 3rd edition.
 Oxford: Radcliffe, 2013